Crepe-Party/just_BI_api/README.md

 open your terminal on project repo and write
 for all tests `npm test`
 for one test `mocha -g "[test name]"`

+# Start server
+open your terminal on project repo and write
+`npm start` or `node server.js`

 # awscli
 configure awscli